Rares-Ioan-Suciu/Putting_sorting_in_order/README.md

 Here are some examples of how to use the Sorting Algorithm Analyzer:

 - Analyzing the performance of Quick Sort on sorted data:
 - Analyzing the performance of Merge Sort on reverse data:
-Most important:
+Most importantly:
 - Analyze and compare the performance of up to 12 sorting algorithms

 ## Output